Keyboard shortcuts

 • Consistent deployment pipelines with audit trails

-• Clear separation between general CI checks and AWS-privileged automation
+• Clear separation between general CI checks and cloud-privileged automation

 Risks if not implemented: